 ”I successfully performed a lot of social exposure experiments at the con.
 I could do them outside of the con too.” —> “Yay!
 And I can keep going and try the experiments in other contexts.”

-You could embrace your imperfections and be kind to yourself by a shift in the language you use with yourself.
+You could embrace your imperfections and be self-compassionate by a shift in the language you use with yourself.

 Haha!
 See what I did there?
 This is the main takeaway.
 I spent a lot of time in May thinking that I “should” be doing this, or I “should” be doing that, or I “should” be at a certain place by now.

 However, all that this language did was keep me in a consistent state of dissatisfaction.
 Don’t get me wrong – it is okay to want to grow, and to look for ways to improve.
 I only wonder if we can do so while telling ourselves, “I could try this” as opposed to “I should try this”.

 If you notice yourself using “should” statements, know that it is okay that it happened.
 Give yourself a pat on the back for recognizing it!
 Shifting language toward yourself, as with all other deeply rooted habits, will be quite the process.